Ginxss/tfds/README.md

 ```
 tf::hash_table<int, int> table;
 ```
-A custom table size, in this case 10, can be set in the Constructor:
+A custom table size, in this case 10, can be set in the constructor:
 ```
 tf::hash_table<int, int> table(10);
 ```